 There is no better time than the present to start your own business and sell products online.
+Online selling isn’t just for the professional entrepreneur who wants fast-moving ventures and to make quick cash.
 You may not know it, but 79% of people are buying products online from the comfort of the couch, or from their mobile devices.
-Many people think about the mom and pop shop down the street when they think of small businesses, but with the low start-up costs and wide range of options in online product sales, you can be a small business owner too.
-Online selling isn’t just for professional entrepreneurs who want to expand into fast-moving ventures and make quick cash.
+Online selling isn’t just for mom and pop shop small businesses, with the low start-up costs and range of options in online product sales, you can be a microbusiness owner too.

 People who sell products online are dedicated, passionate, and willing to put in the time it takes to make something grow.
-If this is you, we have some things to consider as you take your next steps.
+If this is you, we have some things to consider as you take your next steps toward your own microbusiness.

 You Are Ready.
 Get Started Today.

 What do you hold onto, and why?
-Most small business owners keep things moving with attention to important details.
+Most microbusiness owners keep things moving with attention to important details.
 With every step, show your love for what you’re selling and who you’re selling it to.
 You don’t want to be a tycoon on a fancy jet, you want to invest in yourself.
 Your online business will be something that you can control, a chance to combine stability with independence.
 When you sell products online you have the freedom that comes from being your own boss.
-You’ll be able to decide the terms and to take incremental steps toward your own goals.
+Rather than the professional entrepreneur who is focused on venture capital, you’ll be able to decide the terms of your microbusiness and take incremental steps toward your own goals.

 When you sell products online, you want to root your business in something that is natural to you.
 It should be something that you love, whether that’s grandma’s classic jam recipe, crocheted borders on short socks, or online design templates.
 Won’t it feel good to show the world how great your product is from your perspective?
 Don’t you want to share your story with an audience that’s looking for the same things you are?
 Do you want to show them how you found a way to make it happen?
 When you’re ready to take your passion to the next level, look at the demand for your product and start to build your plan.